anonartifactbase/naturaledit-replication-package/ReadMe.md

   Source code for the Baseline VS Code extension used in the user study.

 - **`evaluation-showcase/`**
-  Source code for the technical evaluation showcase website, including the interface used to assist expert ratings and the interactive demo for evaluating individual data points in the benchmark.
-Deployed at [https://anonartifactbase.github.io/naturaledit-evaluation-showcase/](https://anonartifactbase.github.io/naturaledit-evaluation-showcase/).
+  Source code for the technical evaluation showcase website, including the interface used to assist expert ratings and the interactive demo for evaluating individual data points in the benchmark. **Deployed at [https://anonartifactbase.github.io/naturaledit-evaluation-showcase/](https://anonartifactbase.github.io/naturaledit-evaluation-showcase/), please take a look!**.

 - **`benchmark-results/`**
   Materials for the benchmark evaluation, including all model outputs and evaluation scripts.